-Existing research has primarily focused on stationary cooperation among participants, particularly domain experts collaborating with one another.
-However, real-time collaboration between humans and machines at various levels of participation in the development and improvement of ontologies using the OEM remains relatively under-explored.
-Notably, future research has overlooked the extent of human involvement and the potential contribution of LLM assistance.
-Currently, many ontology engineers prioritize constructing an initial ontology, often referred to as the "kick-off ontology," but lack robust automated methods for ontology evolution.
-It is also crucial for joint ontology engineering methodologies (OEMs) to ensure interoperability and semantic understanding between differ-ent ontologies and knowledge bases.
-Examining various levels of contribution from both humans and machines is essential to demonstrating the methodology's evolution and the diversity of results.
+Existing research has primarily focused on cooperation among participants, particularly domain experts col-laborating with one another.
+However, real-time collaboration between humans and machines at various levels of participation in the development and improvement of ontologies using the OEM remains relatively underexplored.
+Notably, research has overlooked the extent of human involvement and the potential contribution of LLM assistance.
+Currently, many ontology engineers devote excessive time and resources to creating an initial ontology, known as the 'kick-off ontology,' but they often lack effective automated methods for further development and refinement.
+It is crucial to examine the varying levels of contributions from both humans and machines throughout an OEM to demonstrate the methodology's comprehensiveness and the diversity of results, while aiming to save time and resources.

-This paper research defines varying levels of human involvement in LLM-based/enhanced ontology engineer-ing, corresponding to different OEMs.
-These levels range from minimal to moderate human involvement, allow-ing machines and humans to collaborate symbiotically.
+This paper defines varying levels of human involvement in LLM-based/enhanced ontology engineering, corre-sponding to different OEMs.
+These levels range from minimal to moderate human involvement, allowing machines and humans to collaborate effectively.
 This transition moves from a human-centered to a more machine-centered OEM, with humans gradually transferring decision-making power to machines.
-This indicates an opportunity for developing new techniques to enhance ontologies, making them more comprehensive.
-In this paper, the authors introduce experiments using LLMs for PD ontology engineering, with a specific focus on expanding the human-centered collaborative OEM (HCOME) [13] through LLM-based tasks, a concept we propose and eval-uate as X-HCOME.
-The authors also utilize another extension, the simulated OEM (SimX-HCOME+), to further enhance and evaluate the methodology.
-This extension features simulated environments to test the interaction be-tween human and machine contributions under controlled conditions, providing deeper insights into the dynamics of collaborative OEM.
-The aim is to provide a novel OEM, including both humans and LLMs in the engineering of ontologies, with a focus on speed, conceptualization, and human-assistance.
-The final product of this work will be an OEM more effective in knowledge representation than those used solely by humans or LLMs.
-The paper focuses on LLM-based collaborative OE to create comprehensive PD ontologies and discusses limitations identified from the experimental results.
+This indicates an opportunity for developing new techniques to enhance ontologies, making them more time efficient and comprehensive.
+In this paper, the authors introduce experiments for ontology engineering, towards engineering an ontology in the chal-lenging PD domain.
+They also focus on expanding the human-centered collaborative OEM (HCOME) [13] through LLM-based tasks, a concept proposed and evaluated as X-HCOME.
+The authors additionally utilize another exten-sion, the simulated X-HCOME (SimX-HCOME+), to further enhance and evaluate the methodology.
+This extension features simulated environments to test the interaction between human and machine contributions under controlled conditions, providing deeper insights into the dynamics of collaborative OEM.
+The aim is to provide a novel OEM, including both humans and LLMs in the engineering of ontologies, with a focus on comprehensiveness and conciseness of conceptualizations, and the required level.
+The final product of this is an OEM constructing domain ontologies more effectively and with time efficiency than those used solely by humans or LLMs.
+The paper focuses on LLM-based collaborative OEM to create comprehensive PD ontologies and discusses findings and limitations of the LLM based collaborative process, identified from the experimental results.

-Building upon previously published research [4] this paper introduces several significant extensions: a) the imple-mentation and evaluation of a new methodology for LLM-enhanced ontology engineering (SimX-HCOME+); b) the evaluation of the proposed approach using an additional LLM, namely Claude c) the addition of a new capability of the proposed approach to convert a rule from natural language (NL) to Semantic Web Rule Language (SWRL); and d) a comparison of the highest LLM performance and the degree of human involvement, across all methods.
-These contributions aim to improve the robustness and comprehensiveness of the human-LLM generated ontology for PD monitoring and alerting.
-These new contributions (approximately 30% of the original paper), reflect the significance and the depth of the new OEMs introduced.
+Building upon previously published research [4] this paper studies several significant extensions: a) the implementation and evaluation of a new methodology for LLM-enhanced ontology engineering (SimX-HCOME+); b) the addition of a new capability of the proposed approach to convert a rule from natural language (NL) to Semantic Web Rule Language (SWRL); and c) a comparison of the highest LLM performance and the degree of human involvement, across all methodologies.
+These contributions aim to improve the comprehensiveness of the human-LLM generated ontology for PD monitoring and alerting.

-This paper's organization is as follows: Section 2 presents related work on integrating LLMs into OEM; Section 3 describes the proposed research methodology; Section 4 presents the conducted experiment; Section 5 presents: further experimentation (5.1) and a new experiment (5.2).
-Furthermore, this section includes a comprehensive evaluation of a comparison of the LLMs performance across all methods and the degree of human involvement (5.3); finally, section 6 discusses the results and draws conclusions.
+This paper's organization is as follows: Section 2 presents related work on integrating LLMs into OEM; Section 3 describes the proposed research methodology and hypotheses; Section 4 presents the results of the conducted experiments; Section 5 presents a comprehensive evaluation comparing the performance of LLMs across various methodologies, highlighting the degree of human involvement in each approach; finally, section 6 discusses the results and draws conclusions.